 Abstract.
-The rise of the virtual field trip was unprecedent in 2020 and 2021 due to the global COVID-19 pandemic.
-Virtual field trips aim to replicate the learning outcomes and experiences of actual field trips, by providing a digital alternative to in-field courses.
+The rise seen in the use of the virtual field trip in 2020 and 2021 due to the global COVID-19 pandemic was unprecedented.
+Virtual field trips aim to replicate the learning outcomes and experiences of actual field trips by providing a digital alternative to in-field courses.
 They provide valuable opportunities for those unable to visit the field and alternative learning experiences for those that can.
-However, understanding their efficacy in terms of learning outcomes, the effectiveness of learning support offered, and cohort cohesion generally remains untested.
-Here we show how negative aspects of a virtual field trip both preand post-course are countered by positive outcomes in terms of breadth of learning outcomes and experience.
-As part of our analysis, we tested methods to mitigate barriers to inclusion and learning on a virtual field trip including internet connectivity and hardware access, use of printed workbooks, and limitations to interaction, support and cohort cohesion.
-Our results show that although negative perceptions, as evidenced through questionnaire responses, are dominant, with 71%- of the 27 precourse respondents and 88% of the 21 post-course respondents commenting on these aspects across both student and staff cohorts; positive aspects of virtual field trips (43%-57%) also feature highly.
-Students show a positive shift in their perception of online teaching and learning over the course with positive comments moving from 19% pre-course to 71% post-course, whereas positive comments by staff are low pre- and post-course at 14%.
-Printed workbooks, staff: student ratios and interaction are received positively.
-Overall, we find that negative perceptions of virtual field trips pre- and post-course exist, but that both students and staff identify positive elements including breadth of learning outcomes, particularly regarding data synthesis and analysis.
-We suggest ways to learn from these findings to design virtual field trips that deliver effectively in blended learning environments for the benefit of all.
+However, understanding their efficacy in terms of learning outcomes, the effectiveness of the learning support offered, and cohort cohesion generally remains untested.
+Here, we show how negative aspects of a virtual field trip both pre- and post-course are countered by positive outcomes in terms of the breadth of learning outcomes and experience.
+As part of our analysis, we tested methods to mitigate barriers to inclusion and learning on a virtual field trip, including internet connectivity and hardware access; the use of printed workbooks; and limitations to interaction, support, and cohort cohesion.
+Our results show that, although negative perceptions (as evidenced by questionnaire responses) are dominant, with 71 % of the 27 pre-course respondents and 88 % of the 21 post-course respondents commenting on these aspects across both student and staff cohorts, positive aspects of virtual field trips (43 %-57 %) also feature highly.
+Students show a positive shift in their perception of online teaching and learning over the course, with positive comments moving from 19 % pre-course to 71 % post-course, whereas positive comments by staff are low both pre- and post-course (at 14%).
+Printed workbooks, staff-to-student ratios, and interaction are received positively.
+Overall, we find that negative perceptions of virtual field trips pre- and post-course exist but that both students and staff also identify positive elements, including the breadth of learning outcomes, particularly regarding data synthesis and analysis.
+We suggest ways to learn from these findings in order to design virtual field trips that deliver effectively in blended learning environments for the benefit of all.